 Your discomfort with people of color and issues of race sends chills up my spine, and I wasn’t even there.
 While it is outdated to ask you to be “color blind,” it’s also wrong to be so “color aware” that you come off as awkwardly as any racist would in that situation.

-An infant cried when a stranger stuck his head in her crib.
+A two-month old cried when a stranger stuck his head in her crib.
 It is a total non-event — except for your reaction.
 At that age, everyone she sees brings new stimuli.
 Apart from lining up people of different races to file past her crib on a daily basis, you’ve exposed her to various people as they cross your path over the last couple of months — you know, like real life is.

 Now, if you anticipate that having your infant around only white people is going to be an actual problem rather than an invented one, please do diversify your circles.
 It might do you as much (or more) good as your daughter.